 — Jason Epstein, New York Review of Books, March 2010

 Actually this conversation happens less and less often; but it still happens, and the focus on the hard copy — on the object — is natural enough.
 You can hold it in your hand and admire the design, feel its weight, appreciate what Nicholson Baker has called “a beautifully browsable invention that needs no electricity and exists in readable form no matter what happens.”
-But in the contemplation of the object, you do not necessarily consider the many systems — the intricate and overlapping networks of publishers, editors and proofreaders, of designers and typographers and printers, of marketers and distributors and transporters, of booksellers, libraries and archives — that have been activated in its service.
+But in the contemplation of the object, you do not necessarily consider the many systems — the intricate and overlapping networks of publishers, editors, and proofreaders, of designers and typographers and printers, of marketers and distributors and transporters, of booksellers, libraries, and archives — that have been activated in its service.

 All of which is to underscore that the heart of the matter is not the printed page versus the electronic screen; that what is being revolutionized is not simply the print publication but more broadly the larger systems within which it has played such a central and glorious part.
-For of course the Gutenberg revolution was not just the machine with hand-cast moveable type invented in the mid-15th century by a metalsmith in the Rhineland; the real revolution would be the astonishing new worlds — the new structures of knowledge, patterns of thinking — that would follow in the decades and centuries afterward.
+For of course the Gutenberg revolution was not just the machine with hand-cast moveable type invented in the mid-15th century by a metalsmith in the Rhineland; the real revolution would be the astonishing new worlds — new structures of knowledge, patterns of thinking — that would follow in the decades and centuries afterward.
 “More than any other device,” writes Lewis Mumford, in Technics and Civilization, “the printed book released people from the domination of the immediate and the local.”
 3 Here is British historian John Man, in his brief biography of Gutenberg: “Hardly an aspect of life remained untouched. … Gutenberg’s invention made the soil from which sprang modern history, science, popular literature, the emergence of the nation-state, so much of everything by which we define modernity.”
 4

 Print and its systems dominated for so long they came to seem not just the marvelous flowering of a technological achievement but practically a teleological inevitability.
 But just as moveable type would make obsolete the medieval scriptoria where monastic scribes labored for weeks upon single books, so too Gutenberg’s invention is now giving way to the creative destruction of an arguably more powerful technology.
-And ultimately it won’t matter much whether any of us prefers print to pixels; just as it didn’t matter whether early renaissance readers preferred illuminated manuscripts to mass-printed books.
+And ultimately it won’t matter much whether any of us prefers print to pixels, just as it didn’t matter whether early renaissance readers preferred illuminated manuscripts to mass-printed books.

-So by now it’s plain that the digital revolution in publishing means much more than retooling an enterprise from printing to coding; digital is our system — our new galaxy, our new extensions, in McLuhanite terms — and the new normal — or perpetual beta — that’s emerging would have been unimaginable even a decade ago.
-Instantaneous processes and global connectivity are altering timetables and expectations (some astute critics argue they are also scrambling our brains 5): operations that once required industrial facilities and distribution warehouses, container shipping and long-haul trucking, can now be accomplished with a CMS and a keystroke.
-Old publishing models based on scarcity and expense, on copyright, authority and expertise, are being upended by new ones based on abundance, affordability, access and collaboration.
+So by now it’s plain that the digital revolution in publishing means much more than retooling an enterprise from printing to coding.
+Digital is our system — our new galaxy, our new extensions, in McLuhanite terms — and the new normal — or perpetual beta — that’s emerging would have been unimaginable even a decade ago.
+Instantaneous processes and global connectivity are altering timetables and expectations (some astute critics argue they are also scrambling our brains 5); operations that once required industrial facilities and distribution warehouses, container shipping and long-haul trucking, can now be accomplished with a CMS and a keystroke.
+Old publishing models based on scarcity and expense, on copyright, authority, and expertise, are being upended by new ones based on abundance, affordability, access, and collaboration.
 The ease of e-publishing is empowering authors to forego the traditional gateways; the feedback loops of social media are collapsing the distance between authors and readers; and the explosion of so-called user-generated content, from blogs to tweets to citizen journalism, is demystifying the whole apparatus.
 In design journalism the publication of projects no longer needs the green-light from magazine editors in faraway cities.
 Self-publishing platforms like Architizer have democratized the process, and mainstream periodicals are adapting the approach; of the 2,300+ projects you can browse on Architect, two-thirds were not chosen by the editors but rather uploaded by the designers themselves.

 Meanwhile the massive amount of freely accessible online content is at once creating and atomizing audiences, even as it threatens the livelihoods of publishers and authors alike.
 Copyright law is being debated and rewritten; paywalls are proving porous and problematic; the library community is rolling out projects like the Digital Public Library of America; and Amazon continues to imperil not just the local bookshop but also the once-dominant superstore, even as independent booksellers, in an odd but heartening turn of events, are mounting web-based fundraising campaigns to pay the rent on the storefront — an implicit admission, perhaps, that their purpose is as much civic as commercial.
 Likewise in academic publishing, the changes are shaping up to be radical.
 Peer review processes are migrating online; the open access movement is gaining traction; digital humanities researchers are using computational media and information technologies to structure dynamic new methodologies and projects.
 Resources are increasingly web-based, and scholarly pursuit requires less frequent flying and more high-speed broadband.
 As part of the research for his book, John Man visited the British Library, which owns two original Gutenberg Bibles, and was surprised to learn that few scholars these days request access to the extraordinary artifacts: in 2000 the Bible was digitized by the Humanities Media Interface Project at Keio University, in Tokyo, and as the librarian told Man: “The digital version is so superb that it satisfies almost all researchers.”
 6